-St Andrews Lutheran College, which is owned and operated by The Lutheran Church of Australia, Queensland District offers its programme of Christian education to all applicants regardless of ethnic origin, gender, religion, ability or disability, provided that:
+St Andrews Lutheran College, which is owned and operated by The Lutheran Church of Australia, Queensland District offers its program of Christian education to all applicants regardless of ethnic origin, gender, religion, ability or disability, provided that:

 Priority of Enrolment